-What advice would you give to a student looking to apply to the Ph.D. in Advertising program at UT?
+What advice would you give to a student looking to apply to the CCI PhD program?

-At both ETSU, and here at UT, what has it been like to juggle being a GTA while also being a part of two intensive programs?
+At both ETSU and here at UT, what has it been like to juggle being a GTA while also being part of two intensive programs?
 How do you manage your time?

-I would also say that the best way to manage my time for projects I have said yes to is to schedule out your day.
+I’ve also learned the best way to manage my time for projects I have said yes to is to schedule out my day.
 In the industry, I had a lot more structure set up for me, but as I transitioned to academia, I had to make my own structure.
 I started by making project management boards on a platform called Trello, and started tracking my time using Toggl.
-I quickly found where I had to cut time (fun things that did not contribute to my long term goals) and where I had to dedicate time (grading usually).
+I quickly found where I had to cut time (fun things that did not contribute to my long-term goals) and where I had to dedicate time (grading usually).

 What was it like working with major brands like Pizza Hut and Coca-Cola?
 What would be your dream brand to work on?

 COCA-COLA – Working for a client like Coca-Cola on the first day of my first job after graduating was intimidating.
 I had to learn a new dictionary of words, fit into their corporate culture, and try to bring a new energy to a company that has been at the cutting edge of advertising for generations.
 I remember my first time walking into the HQ in Atlanta and just being awed by the history and magnitude of the company.
 I had to put that aside pretty quickly in order to succeed as an Account Executive for them.
 I knew after we launched our first website and trade show campaign that I could succeed with any client because I had succeeded with one of the best.